GDFauxtrot/NESDL/README.md

 ## Building

-Development instructions are heavy work-in-progress, due to lack of time and a bit of personal inexperience making open source software that's easy to download and compile.
+Development instructions are heavy work-in-progress, due to lack of time and personal inexperience making open source software that's easy to download and compile.

 ### Dependencies